 Buying stocks is easy but buying the right stocks is tricky as your knowledge and information about each company come into play.

 Nifty 50 stands for National Index Fifty which represents the weighted average of 50 Indian company stocks in 17 different sectors.
 Nifty 50 is revised periodically for maintaining quality stocks.
-Some well known Nifty 50 stocks providing great returns are Wipro Ltd., ONGC(Oil & Natural Gas Corporation Ltd.), Nestle India Ltd., etc.
+Some well-known Nifty 50 stocks providing great returns are Wipro Ltd., ONGC(Oil & Natural Gas Corporation Ltd.), Nestle India Ltd., etc.

 2. The Bond market

 When businesses need huge loans, they go to the Bond Market.
-A bond market is a place where investors loan money on bond as security at a predetermined rate of interest and for a set period of time.
+A bond market is a place where investors loan money on bonds as security at a predetermined rate of interest and for a set period of time.